How I Used CBD and Research to Get off SSRI's and avoid Serotonin Withdrawal Syndrome

 Ideally, you start with CBD before getting entangled in SSRI's but that's another article on our health care delivery system!

-Make sure to work with your doctor and know that it is strongly advisable not to stop SSRI's quickly.
+Make sure to work with your doctor and know that it is strongly advised not to stop SSRI's quickly.

 Read above on the slow process I took to wean off SSRI's if that is your goal.